 Below are basic instructions for submitting an application to the MS in Biomedical Sciences program.
-Once you are ready to apply, you will create an account in our Graduate Health Sciences Application Portal in order to begin your application, and more detailed instructions will be provided through the portal.
+Once you are ready to apply, you will create an account in our Application Portal in order to begin your application, and more detailed instructions will be provided through the portal.

-Applications are reviewed on a rolling basis until the class is full, which can occur before the deadline.
 Early application increases your chance of admission.
+Applications will open October 1 and are reviewed on a rolling basis until the class is full, which can occur before the deadline.
+Below are the deadlines for the class starting August 2024.

 We encourage applicants to check the requirements at medical/dental schools they may be interested in applying to in the future, as they may differ from the School of Medicine's Requirements.